 - finding it difficult to leave the house

 - suicidal thoughts.

-The NHS has a screening tool that you can use to help you identify your moods:
+The NHS has a mood screening tool that you can use to help you identify your moods.

 Finally, we all need support sometimes, talking to someone who isn’t a friend or connected to your circle can be an empowering and freeing experience.
 To be able to talk freely without the worry of upsetting or saying the ‘wrong thing’ We spend time looking at what is troubling you.
 So often the actual act of saying it aloud and hearing it, reduces the fear and anxiety.